jpsheehan/tetris/README.md

 ### CI/CD

-- [ ] Get GitHub Actions creating build artifacts for download.
+- [x] Get GitHub Actions creating build artifacts for download.
+- [ ] Investigate using CMake instead.
+I might be able to get it compiling for all three major operating systems using GHA that way.

 ## Credits